ToshioCP/tcsv/doc.md

 1. Counts commas, NLs and double quotes in each item (string) of the list.
 And decides whether b-field or w- field to convert the string into.
 Calculates the csv size and allocate memory.
-2. convert the TStr data into csv data and put them into the memory.
+2. convert the data into csv data and put them into the memory.
 3. save the memory into a file.

 ~~~